Information Science & Systems

-Bhatt, G., Emdad, A., Roberts, N., and Grover, V. Building and leveraging information in dynamic markets: the role of it infrastructure flexibility as enabler of organizational responsiveness and competitive advantage, Information & Management, 47, (2010), 341-349.
+Bhatt, G., Emdad, A., Roberts, N., and Grover, V. Building and leveraging information in dynamic markets: the role of IT infrastructure flexibility as an enabler of organizational responsiveness and competitive advantage, Information & Management, 47, (2010), 341-349.